Does Oatmeal Belong In a Gout Diet?

 Oatmeal is considered slightly acidic like most grains are but that does not mean that it’s a acid forming food and remember that all foods contain an acid-alkaline balance and you can determine if foods are acid or alkaline or if they’re acid or acid forming foods.
 Oatmeal is an acidic food which neutralizes the acids in the stomach helping your body maintain its pH balance.

 In Dr. Choi’s 12 year study involving some 47,150 men found that meats like beef, lamb, pork, poultry and fish increased gout risk but purine-rich vegetables and grains like oatmeal were not found to increase gout risk at all.
-Dr. Choi stated: “We don’t clearly understand the ‘whys,’ and there several possible explanations.
+Dr. Choi stated: “We don’t clearly understand the ‘whys,’ and there are several possible explanations.

 It might be there’s a different type of purines in meats and seafood than in vegetables, or different foods have different levels of purines.
 Or maybe the body absorbs purines differently, depending on the food type.”
 The role of purines in food has long been suspected in gout but to this very day, it is still has not been proven.